keboola/developers-docs/integrate/index.md

 ### Components API

-Each component has a `/run` API call, that accepts its configuration in JSON body and queues the job.
-For more details, see [full API description](http://docs.keboolaconnector.apiary.io/#reference/sample-coponent's-api-calls-required-for-orchestration).
+Each component has a `/run` API call that accepts its configuration in JSON body and queues the job.
+For more details, see the [full API description](http://docs.keboolaconnector.apiary.io/#reference/sample-coponent's-api-calls-required-for-orchestration).

 ### Components Configuration